chriswongwk/citrixahv/pdesktops/pdesktops.rst

 In this exercise you will use the Citrix Studio to deploy multiple persistent virtual desktops based on your gold image snapshot.
 You will explore two important constructs within a XenDesktop architecture, Machine Catalogs and Delivery Groups.

+Creating the Machine Catalog
+++++++++++++++++++++++++++++

 Machine Catalogs are collections of either physical or virtual machines.
 When using MCS or PVS to provision a Machine Catalog from a gold image, all machines provisioned from that image will share the same VM configuration (vCPUs, Memory, Network) and be part of the same domain.
 A single gold image can be used for multiple Machine Catalogs to provide different size VMs, VMs across multiple domains, etc.

-Delivery Groups are collections of machines from one or more Machine Catalogs.
-The purpose of a Delivery Group is to specify what users or groups can access the machines.
-For persistent desktops a permanent relationship is created between the machine and the user account.
-This assignment can occur either manually during creation of the Delivery Group or be assigned automatically during a user's first logon.

-Creating the Machine Catalog
-++++++++++++++++++++++++++++

 In the **XD** VM console, open **Citrix Studio**.